Elvis Andrus Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in the league.

-- The Royals' 5.64 team ERA ranks 29th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.55).

-- The Royals rank 25th in baseball in home runs surrendered (48 total, 1.4 per game).
+- The Royals allow the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke (1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched) makes the start for the Royals, his eighth of the season.
+- Keller (2-3) gets the starting nod for the Royals in his eighth start of the season.
+He has a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he went five scoreless innings while giving up three hits.
+- His most recent time out was on Saturday against the Oakland Athletics, when the righty went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.